-- Always pay at least the minimum amount off each month, but pay more – or even the full balance – if you can, to cut down on the amount of interest you’ll pay.
+- Always pay at least the minimum amount off each month, try to pay more – or even the full balance – if you can, to cut down on the amount of interest you’ll pay.

 - Never miss a payment.
 To make sure you never miss a payment, it might be worth setting up a Direct Debit for the minimum amount.

 - Don’t use all of your credit.
-If possible, try to pay the balance off in full at the end of each month, this will ensure you don’t pay any interest on your spending and show lenders you’re not over-reliant on credit.
+If possible, try to pay the balance off in full each month, this will ensure you don’t pay any interest on your spending and show lenders you’re not over-reliant on credit.

 Apply online today